mcagnew/cerebrotest/WebUI_draft.md

     - Description
     - Created - Date and time the dataset was created
     - Metadata Changed - Date and time the metadata was last changed
+    - View Definition (if dataset is an external view)
   - The dataset schema described in full
     - Total number of columns in the schema (next to 'Schema' tab)
     - Each column in the dataset is shown, including
      - Name
      - Type
      - Access (whether you have read-access to view the cells in this column)
     - If a column's name has a gray background, it is a **partitioning column**
-    - ![Cerebro paritioning field.png][partioning-field]
+    - ![Cerebro paritioning field][partioning-field]

 ### If you do not have access to a column
 You may notice that your schema looks like below.
 This means that you do not have access to every column in the schema

-![Cerebro See Groups.png][schema-access]
+![Cerebro See Groups][schema-access]

 **To see which groups have access to that column**
 - Click "See Groups" in the row
-- You will see a list of groups; your account will need to be added to at least one of these groups to gain access to the column
+- You will see a list of groups; you will need to be added to at least one of these groups to gain access to the column

 ### Dataset preview
-To preview the data in a dataset, click on the **Show Preview** button in the upper right part of the details page.
+To preview a dataset, click on the **Show Preview** button in the upper right part of the details page.

-![Cerebro Preview Dataset.png][preview]
+![Cerebro Preview Dataset][preview]

 - No more than 200 rows will be shown (to view more, see "Dataset usage" below)
 - You will not see information for columns for which you have no access